Offbeatmammal/GridBuddy/README.md

 Allows organizers to define multiple races within an event, create a list of grid officials, populate original race grids following qualifying with immediate distribution.

+Once a grid has been created, the Grid Chief can assign team members to specific rows (and green flag)

 Marshalling teams can mark cars present or scratched, without having to communicate via radio to Grid officials

-Grid officials can also mark vehicles as starting from lane (so not expected to appear on Grid)
+Grid officials can mark vehicles as starting from lane (so not expected to appear on Grid)

 Supports both Right and Left Pole position layouts (event by event).